forresto/forresto.com/content/fab-academy/01-project-management.md

 Did it surmise this from the text checklist in [index.md](../)?
 Either that or it knows this from training, which seems possible, given how much documentation exists over the years for Fab Academy.

+# Documentation feature requests

+1. It would be nice to paste an image into a Markdown file in Zed.
+Now, I have to paste a screenshot into Preview.app, then name and save the image file, then make the Markdown image tag.
+Apparently that's a feature in VSCode now, so [I made a Zed feature request](https://github.com/zed-industries/zed/discussions/24073).
+2. Fab Academy requests relative links in our documentation site, and that goes against the grain of the static site builder that I decided to use.
+It took a while to find a plugin API to use that helped me solve the problem pretty well.
+I documented my [11ty relative links plugin on Github](https://github.com/11ty/eleventy/discussions/2516#discussioncomment-11999750) and [Stack Overflow](https://stackoverflow.com/questions/57370564/how-to-have-relative-paths-in-eleventy/79402772#79402772), the top search results for "11ty relative links", where there were only partial fixes posted before.
+I started a conversation with [Eleventy on Mastodon](https://xoxo.zone/@forresto/113913565699389935).

 # Fab Academy Feedback

 The importance of resizing images before committing has been stressed a bunch, taking up time in the lectures and spaces in the chat.
 But I think that concern is a bit outdated.
 If we have to decide between time spent documenting, and time spent wrangling media files...
 Let the machines do the media busy work!

+# Conclusion

 My new website setup isn't ideal.
 There is more friction to doing documentation than my Notion [Blender Learning jounal](https://fopub.notion.site/2942db42f3d14348b382696c0296971d?v=ccfdc55d9fc347f4bf8661aa22f43c8c).
 But I think it's a step in right direction that I only need to manage Markdown and media files, and the build process takes care of indexing and image sizing and formats.
 And the static HTML output loads and renders quickly. ⚡️

+I'll keep tinkering with the site, but this setup is good enough for now.
+If I were designing a system for other people to use I could spend a long time filing off the rough edges.
+I like that Fab Academy doesn't tell people how to do the assignments, but presents lots of potential options.
+It will be interesting to see the many different ways that people solve the tasks.